 On June 2, 2010 Glenn Beck praised Alongside Night at length to three million listeners of his radio program, calling it, "Phenomenal!
 Phenomenal!"

 In 2006 Schulman directed his first feature film, Lady Magdalene's, based on his original screenplay.
 Lady Magdalene's won "Best Cutting Edge Film" following its February 2, 2008 film-festival premiere at the San Diego Black Film Festival and "Audience Choice" at the 2008 Cinema City International Film Festival.
-Post production was completed in July 2009, and the film is currently available as Video-on-Demand through Amazon.com while still under submission to film festivals and for commercial theatrical release.
+The movie also won "Special Jury Award for Libertarian Values" at the 2011 Anthem Film Festival.

 From 2003 to 2005, J. Neil Schulman was the West Coast Co-host of Jack Landman's Cybercity Radio, a program of out-of-the-box talk.
 Neil interviewed such guests as mega-attorney Gloria Allred; novelists Brad Linaweaver, Victor Koman, John DeChancie, L. Neil Smith, and Tom Monteleone; Heinlein biographer Bill Patterson; and crime & military history expert, Randy Herrst.